Adamteh/Adamteh/README.md

 - 👋 Hi, I’m @Adamteh
 - 👀 I’m interested in Cross Platform Mobile Application Development with Flutter
-- 🌱 I have been learning Flutter
+- 🌱 I have been learning and using Flutter
 - 💞️ I’m looking to collaborate on Flutter
 - 📫 How to reach me nsiahadam14@gmail.com